suborbital/docs/website/docs/quickstart.md

 ---
 # Quickstart

-This quickstart will help you learn how to create an app plugin using SE2.
+This quickstart will help you learn how to create an app plugin using SE2 and a demo app we've created so you can get started right away!.
 Along the way it'll also introduce some of SE2's key features:

 - Managing development environments
 - Managing user access